TamiOnData/House-price-prediction/README.md

 ---

 ## 📌 Project Overview
 The dataset was cleaned and preprocessed using Python.
 Two machine learning models, **Linear Regression** and **Ridge Regression**, were trained and evaluated.
-The models was saved and deployed as a web application using **Streamlit** for real-time house price prediction.
+The models were saved and deployed as a web application using **Streamlit** for real-time house price prediction.

 ---